The Ultimate Guide to the World’s Best Barbecue Recipes

-In the States, we often think of barbecue as a Dixieland delicacy, but communal round-the-fire cooking is of course much older than America itself.
-Around the world, grills are fired up for an endless number of meat-centric dishes, from Korean barbecue pork to South African braai.
+In the States, we often think of barbecue as a Dixieland delicacy, but communal round-the-fire cooking is far older than the American South.
+Around the world, fire pits, smokers, and grills are fired up for an endless number of meat-centric dishes.
+Korean barbecue is an elaborate feast of thinly sliced, marinated meats and side dishes.
+The Southeast Asian fascination with skewers—most famously Indonesian satay—has spawned regional styles hundreds of recipes strong.
+And South African braai is as much a social adhesive as it is a celebration of steaks and sausages.

 “This was one of my favorites as a kid.
 The flavor is sweet, salty, and tangy, but it all balances out.
 Plus it’s meat on a stick, and what kid—or adult—doesn’t love that?” –Lean Cohen of Pig & Khao.
 Get the recipe for Filipino Barbecue Chicken Skewers »